cran-task-views/ExtremeValue/ExtremeValue.md

         Bayesian analysis of univariate extreme value models using MCMC methods.
 It uses likelihood to estimate the parameters of the GPD/GEV distributions.
+    -   The package `r pkg("extRemes")` also provides bayesian estimation.
+    -   The package `r pkg("MCMC4Extremes")` proposes some functions to perform posterior estimation for some distribution, with an emphasis to extreme value distributions.
     -   The package `r pkg("revdbayes")` provides the Bayesian analysis of univariate extreme value models using direct random sampling from the posterior distribution, that is,